-After celebrating your graduation from the surgical technician program and passing your national certification exam, the next exciting moment on your career path will be your first day on the job.
+After celebrating your graduation from the surgical technologist program and passing your national certification exam, the next exciting moment on your career path will be your first day on the job.
 You’ll likely be filled with anticipation, excitement, and nerves.
 And you may be wondering what to expect.

 While you were in school, you likely spent plenty of time in mock operating room labs or your clinical rotations.
 While your first day will likely vary by employer, orientation usually lasts three to six months.